GovTechSG/seed-primer-documentation/getting-started.md

 ## Step 1: Identify your onboarding persona

-To determine if your onboarding persona is that of a **vendor** or a **public officer**, you can refer to your TechPass login ID.
+To determine if your onboarding persona is that of a **vendor** or a **public officer**, refer to your TechPass login ID.
 The onboarding persona is determined based on your login ID associated with TechPass.

 | Onboarding Persona 	| Description 	| Example 	|
 |---	|---	|---	|